-There is very helpful guidance from the Law Society to aid the broader understanding of what is meant by the judgment18.
+There is very helpful guidance from the Law Society to aid the broader understanding of what is meant by the judgment16.

-Given the factors that are not relevant, it is possible that many restricted patient's proposed discharge arrangements could amount to a DoL, not due to forensic risks but on the basis of their physical health needs or their need for support due to vulnerability or lack of skill.
-Whilst it is not relevant to the determination of a DoL to consider purpose, it is important for an MDT to understand the reasons why they believe that the level of supervision and control is required as part of the person's proposed support plans.
+Given the factors that are not relevant, it is possible that many restricted patient's proposed discharge arrangements could amount to DoL not due to forensic risks, but on the basis of their physical health needs or their need for support due to vulnerability or lack of skill.
+Whilst it is not relevant to the determination of DoL to consider purpose, it is important to an MDT to understand the reasons why they believe that level of supervision and control is required as part of the person's proposed support plans.

 When thinking about the 'acid test' and its related guidance it becomes clear that there is the possibility of an amount of physical freedom within a care plan that would still amount to continuous supervision and control.
 Continuous supervision and control does not mean that the person must be within eyesight of others at all times, and that the potential to limit a person's freedom to leave is probably as significant as the actual limitation at any given time.
 If a person is free to leave at a given time, but this freedom could be curtailed by others, then they are probably subject to a deprivation of liberty.
 For example, a person needing to inform and seek permission from staff of their destination and planned time of return, on every occasion they intend to go out would be subject to a significant intrusion into their liberty, even if they were to be wholly unsupervised when allowed to go out.
-The fact that there is control over where the person goes, when they go, how long they go for and for what purpose, combined with plans for monitoring or taking action if the person deviates from what is agreed meets the threshold of DoL, despite the fact that they may be undertaking all the acts without direct observation or escort.
+The fact that there is control over where the person goes, when they go, how long they go for and for what purpose combined with plans for monitoring or taking action if the person deviates from what is agreed meets the threshold of DoL, despite the fact that they may be undertaking all the acts without direct observation or escort.

-It is important to note that in the Supreme Case judgment in Cheshire West a specific statement was made that we should 'err on the side of caution in deciding what constitutes a deprivation of liberty'.
+It is important to note that in the Supreme Case Judgment in Cheshire West a specific statement was made that we should 'err on the side of caution in deciding what constitutes a deprivation of liberty'.
+In pragmatic terms if professionals are unsure of whether the situation amounts to DoL it is suggested that they seek further advice including legal opinion and possibly judicial opinion on the case.